nasa-fornax/fornax-images/introduction.md

 ---
 # Latest Changes

-## dev
+## 26.0109
-- Updates to support switching user storage to FSX.
+- Updates to support FSX user storage.
 - Update fornax-labextension to open spawn page in the same tab (v0.1.9) and display HTM files (v0.1.10).

 ## 25.1120